What are the best meditation plants for meditation rooms and yoga studios at home?

 Plants purify the air: Ultimately, we practice yoga and meditation for health.
 And one of the most important aspects of good health is good air quality.
-Plants improve the air quality in your meditation space and your yoga studio.
-Plants can also improve your cardio because of the improved air quality.
+Trees, flowers, and shrubs improve the air quality in your yoga studio and meditation room.
+Plants can also improve your cardio because of improved air quality.

-Beauty: I’m sure you love nature like I do.
+Beauty: I’m sure you love nature as I do.
 And I’m sure you want to make your meditation space or yoga studio a source of natural beauty.
-One of the best ways to do that is with some plants and flowers.
-Yoga and meditation space should be beautiful and should make you feel positive.
-What better way to achieve that than with plants?
+One of the best ways to do that is with some flowers and plants.
+Yoga and meditation spaces should be beautiful and should make you feel positive.
+What better way to achieve that than with vegetation?

 Meditating on plants: You can actually meditate on plants (see below).
 This is a wonderful practice that is relaxing and uplifting.
 And of course, you need some plants to do it.

-Clearly there ae lots of benefits of plants for meditation and yoga.
+Clearly there are lots of benefits of plants for meditation and yoga.
 Let’s take a look at the best ones.

 How To Meditate On Plants And Flowers

-Not only do plants and flowers look beautiful, we can also meditate on them.
+Not only do plants and flowers look beautiful, but we can also meditate on them.

 I personally love meditating on plants and flowers.
 It reminds me to stay connected to my true nature.
 It also connects me to the divinity of mother Earth.
 And it makes me appreciate the beauty of the world.

-The type of meditation you want to do to meditate on a plant is called Samatha Meditation.
+The type of meditation you want to do to meditate on a plant is called Samatha.